PhD in Law

 Students participating in study groups read and discuss a number of articles with their groups each week.
 The groups are not structured as courses but as venues for reflection and discourse.
 For doctoral students, study groups are equivalent to the comprehensive examinations required by other graduate programs.

-First-year PhD students must take one study group for credit.
-In the second and third year of the program, only full-time PhD students are required to take a (non-credit) study group.
+Participation in a study group is required (for credit) in the first or second year of PhD studies, and then one year thereafter (non-credit) provided PhD students are registered full-time.
 Students can choose among five options, depending on their research interests and course availability:

 Elective Courses